WayneZhang233/Bragi/README.md

 ## Project Overview

 This project is part of the 2023 "Software Engineering" course at Tongji University's Department of Computer Science.

-I was responsible for backend development, utilizing a tech stack that includes **Spring Boot**, **Hibernate**, and **SQLite**.
+**Tech Stack: Spring Boot + Vue + SQLite**

 **Bragi** is a cloud-based note management platform designed to deliver a **feature-rich, user-friendly, flexible, and secure** experience, enabling users to efficiently record, organize, and manage their notes.